ibm-cloud-docs/cephaas/gpu-availability.md

 # GPU availability and distribution
 {: #gpu-availability}

 GPU resources in your IBM Fusion as a service deployment determine how GPU-enabled workloads are scheduled and managed.
-Understanding GPU availability patterns and distribution options helps you design workloads that can handle maintenance windows and potential hardware events.
+Understanding GPU availability patterns, distribution options, and how GPU resources are displayed helps you design workloads that can handle maintenance windows and potential hardware events.
 {: shortdesc}

+## GPU resource visibility in the UI
+{: #gpu-visibility}

+The GPU resource summary card in the IBM Fusion as a service UI displays dynamically based on workload configuration:

+GPU tile visible
+:   The GPU resource summary card appears in the deployment dashboard when your deployment has GPU workloads configured (workloads > 0).

+GPU tile hidden
+:   If no GPU workloads are present (workloads = 0), the GPU resource summary card is not displayed in the dashboard.

+This behavior applies to both the deployment overview page and the cluster dashboard resource summary cards.
+{: note}

 ## Available GPU types
 {: #gpu-types}